Section: Coordinator plugins

 file (see above).
 It is an ini file, located in

-will be passed as argument to your plugin constructor as an array.
+will be passed as an array parameter to your plugin constructor (result of the

 Plugin parameters ¶

 As said before, your plugin might need some options or parameters.
-Those can be set in a config file but also within controllers.
+Some of one can be set within controllers.
 Indeed, your plugin might do different treatments for each controller actions.

 As an example, jAuth plugin checks if an action needs authentication or not.
 Each controller will set a parameter for each action indicating wether authentication is needed.